AT-Publishing/website/_press/2018-04-16-shopiblock.md

 * Unsold tokens will be burned
 * The airdrop between April 1 and April 15 was capped at 40MM SHB

-Interested individuals are welcome to register at ico.shopiblock.io already as KYC (government ID) is necessary to participate.
+Interested individuals are welcome to register at ico.shopiblock.io already.
 Citizens of the United States of America cannot participate.

 ## Bounty Programs